complxalgorithm/TweetKeywordMapper/README.md

 2. [National Weather Service](https://www.weather.gov/gis/USStates)
 3. [Data.gov](https://catalog.data.gov/dataset/tiger-line-shapefile-2017-nation-u-s-current-state-and-equivalent-national)

 It is recommended that you remove all territories (including Puerto Rico) from the shapefile because only results from a US <em>state</em> will be counted.
-The program has functionality that allows you to do that very easily.
+The program has functionality that allows you to do that very easily (currently only available if you are using a shapefile).

 This shapefile can be anywhere within the workspace that you specified in the <em>constants</em> module.
 It can be directly within your root workspace directory or within a subdirectory of the workspace directory.

 ### Run
 Once the program is downloaded onto your machine and all of the requirements are met, you can now run the program.
 Support is available to run the program as the <em>tweetkeywordmapper</em> Python package, or by using the <em>tkm</em> shell script.
-Both of these support four argument/parameter options.
+Both of these support six argument/parameter options.

 #### Python
 The program runs as the <em>tweetkeywordmapper</em> package.
-The program accepts up to two arguments with one of five options: search, read, counts, create, or help.
+The program accepts up to two arguments with one of six options: search, read, counts, create_file, delete_terrs, or help.
 If two arguments are used, create <em>must be</em> one of them.
 ```
 $ python3 tweetkeywordmapper -h
 usage: python3 tweetkeywordmapper [-s] [-r] [-c] [-f] [-d] [-h]